-What are The Games in HORSE Poker
+What are the Games in HORSE Poker?

-Sometimes, this amount is made double in the game and is referred to as Big Bet.
-Some poker rules for the HORSE Poker variants are discussed below.
-One can get an idea of what these variants might bring to your plate while playing a real game.
+Sometimes, this amount is doubled in the game and is referred to as Big Bet.
+Some of the poker rules for the HORSE Poker variants are discussed below.
+One can get an idea of what these variants might bring to your plate if you decide to play this variation.

-It is a Lowball version of the seven-card Stud Poker game.
+It is a Lowball version of the Seven-card Stud Poker game.
 Players are given a combination of Up Cards (visible to the entire table in the game) and Low Cards (hidden).
 The lowest card hand is the winner of the game.

 It is also called Down-the-River or Seven-Toed Pete.
-These games are just the same as Razz, but here high hand ranking applies.
+These games are just the same as Razz, but here the high hand ranking applies.
 In the first betting round, players are given two Down Cards and one Up Card.

 Eight or Better